Squalius valentinus: Distribution and habitat

 Squalius valentinus inhabits rivers in the Spanish Mediterranean, between the Mijares and Vinalopó basins.
-The Júcar basin is inhabited by both this species and S. pyrenaicus, although both species are allopatric, the latter inhabiting the upper basin while former is distributed throughout rivers of the lower basin.
+The Júcar basin is inhabited by both this species and S. pyrenaicus, although both species are allopatric, the latter inhabiting the upper basin while the former is distributed throughout rivers of the lower basin.
 The species usually is found to inhabit streams with clear waters and gravel bottoms.
 In streams such as the Gorgos River it is the only endemic fish.
 In the Turia and Mijares basins it occurs in sympatry with other native cyprinids: Barbus guiraonis, Chondrostoma turiense and Chondrostoma arcasii.
 S. valentinus inhabits the Júcar, Serpis and Vinalopó basins along with B. guiraonis.

 Status

 The IUCN lists this fish as being a vulnerable species because of its limited range which covers less than 10000 km2, and due to water abstraction for the construction of dams as well as the introduction of foreign species.
 It is a rare species and has a restricted distribution range.
 The population is currently declining.
-S. valentinus is frequently dominant as a species in small rivers, however in wide rivers the species is local and rare.
+S. valentinus is frequently dominant as a species in small rivers; however, in wide rivers, the species is local and rare.